h2oai/h2ogpt/README.md

    python generate.py --base_model=TheBloke/zephyr-7B-beta-GGUF --prompt_type=zephyr --max_seq_len=4096
    ```
-then go to your browser by visiting [http://127.0.0.1:7860](http://127.0.0.1:7860) or [http://localhost:7860](http://localhost:7860).
+Next, go to your browser by visiting [http://127.0.0.1:7860](http://127.0.0.1:7860) or [http://localhost:7860](http://localhost:7860).
 Choose 13B for a better model than 7B.
 If you encounter issues with `llama-cpp-python` or other packages that try to compile and fail, try binary wheels for your platform as linked in the detailed instructions below.
 For AVX1 or AMD ROC systems, edit `reqs_optional/requirements_optional_gpt4all.txt` to choose valid packages.

 We recommend quantized models for most small-GPU systems, e.g. [LLaMa-2-7B-Chat-GGUF](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/resolve/main/llama-2-7b-chat.Q6_K.gguf) for 9GB+ GPU memory or larger models like [LLaMa-2-13B-Chat-GGUF](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/resolve/main/llama-2-13b-chat.Q6_K.gguf) if you have 16GB+ GPU memory.

 ---

-For any platform, some packages download models at runtime, like for DocTR, Unstructured, BLIP, Stable Diffusion, etc. that appear to delay operations in the UI.
+Note that for all platforms, some packages such as DocTR, Unstructured, BLIP, Stable Diffusion, etc. download models at runtime that appear to delay operations in the UI.
 The progress appears in the console logs.

 #### Windows 10/11 64-bit with full document Q/A capability
   * One-Click Installer
     * CPU or GPU: Download [h2oGPT Windows Installer](https://h2o-release.s3.amazonaws.com/h2ogpt/Jan2024/h2oGPT_0.0.1.exe) (1.3GB file)
       * Once installed, feel free to change start directory for icon from `%HOMEDRIVE%\%HOMEPATH%` to (e.g.) `%HOMEDRIVE%\%HOMEPATH%\h2ogpt_data` so all created files (like database) go there.
 All paths saved are relative to this path.
-    * CPU: Click h2oGPT icon in start menu.
-Give it about 15 seconds to open browser, if many optional packages included.
-The browser will launch with actual local IP address by default, not localhost.
+    * CPU: Click the h2oGPT icon in the Start menu.
+Give it about 15 seconds to open in a browser if many optional packages are included.
+By default, the browser will launch with the actual local IP address, not localhost.
-    * GPU: Before starting, run these commands (replace `pseud` with your user):
+    * GPU: Before starting, run the following commands (replace `pseud` with your user):
       ```
       C:\Users\pseud\AppData\Local\Programs\h2oGPT\Python\python.exe -m pip uninstall -y torch
       C:\Users\pseud\AppData\Local\Programs\h2oGPT\Python\python.exe -m pip install https://h2o-release.s3.amazonaws.com/h2ogpt/torch-2.1.2%2Bcu118-cp310-cp310-win_amd64.whl
       ```
-      Now Click h2oGPT icon in start menu.
-Give it about 20 seconds to open browser, if many optional packages included.
-The browser will launch with actual local IP address by default, not localhost.
+      Now click the h2oGPT icon in the Start menu.
+Give it about 20 seconds to open in a browser if many optional packages are included.
+By default, the browser will launch with the actual local IP address, not localhost.
-    * To debug any issues, run (replace `pseud` with your user):
+    * To debug any issues, run the following (replace `pseud` with your user):
       ```
       C:\Users\pseud\AppData\Local\Programs\h2oGPT\Python\python.exe "C:\Users\pseud\AppData\Local\Programs\h2oGPT\h2oGPT.launch.pyw"
       ```